Recommended High School Courses:

 - Satisfy required assessments with a minimum ACT score of 20 or ACCUPLACER® with a minimum score of 73 Reading and 82 Sentence Skills.

-- Complete the Veterinary Technology Program admissions testing (HESI Exam) with a minimum cumulative score of 700.
+- Complete the Veterinary Technology Program admissions testing (HESI Exam).

 Attend a Veterinary Technology Program Informational Seminar with Program Chair/ Director.